giantswarm/docs/src/content/general/architecture/openstack/index.md

 #### RBAC operator

-We have created a RBAC operator with the goal of maintaining up to date  permissions  between the different organization and users on the management cluster.
+We have created an RBAC operator with the goal of maintaining up to date permissions between the different organization and users on the management cluster so [you can isolate your teams and ensure access level in granular way](https://docs.giantswarm.io/ui-api/management-api/authorization/).

 #### App operator

-The [App Platform](https://docs.giantswarm.io/app-platform/) is a system we have created to deliver cloud native apps in multi cluster fashion.
+The [App Platform](https://docs.giantswarm.io/app-platform/) is a system we have built to deliver cloud native apps in multi cluster fashion.
 App operator is the main code running in management cluster to manage App custom resource and make sure the applications and configuration are delivered correctly across the different workload clusters.

 #### Cluster API operators

-In [Cluster API]() there is a set of generic operators that all Cluster API providers runs to address the common bootstrap and management actions on a Kubernetes cluster lifecycle.
+In [Cluster API](https://cluster-api.sigs.k8s.io/) there is a set of generic operators that all Cluster API providers runs to address the common bootstrap and management actions on a Kubernetes cluster lifecycle.
 There is `Kubeadm Bootstrap`controller which is in charge of provider a cloud init configuration to turn a machine into a Kubernetes node.
 Also there is a `Kubeadm Control Plane` controller that manages the lifecycle of the control plane nodes and provide access to the API.
 And finally we have `CAPI manager` controller that manages cluster and machine resources.

 #### Cluster OpenStack controller